rubocop/rubocop/README.md

 `-e/--emacs`       | Output the results in Emacs format `-c/--config`      | Run with specified config file `f/--format`       | Choose a formatter
-`--require`        | Require Ruby file
+`o/--out`          | Write output to a file instead of STDOUT `--require`        | Require Ruby file
 `-s/--silent`      | Suppress the final summary
 `--only`           | Run only the specified cop